 While travel restrictions continue to be enforced, many of us will be daydreaming of the white beaches and vibrant cities we planned to visit in the coming months.
-If you’re feeling the FOMO right now, here’s a few films to help transport you to your favourite destinations…
+If you’re feeling the FOMO right now, here’s a few travel films to help transport you to your favourite destinations…

 Los Angeles, United States – La La Land

 If you want a real feel for Hollywood, then La La Land should be at the top of your list.
 From aesthetically pleasing musical numbers to witty dialogue, this film offers a whimsical perspective on life in LA.
 It explores the highs and lows of two creatives – Mia, an actress, and Sebastian, a jazz pianist – as they try to establish their careers and make it big in the City of Angels.

 This film follows an innocent and naïve waitress in Paris as she decides to go on a journey to help others find happiness.
 The Montmarte café Amelie works at is a real location in the City of Lights, and as you watch you can imagine yourself strolling down the same streets as the characters.
 Amelie is a feel-good, light hearted fantasy that will inspire you to perform more random acts of kindness.